Azure-Samples/aas-digital-factory/docs/techblog-post-aas.md

 1. Being a standard, it offers a shared foundation for modeling factories using industry-standard techniques, which reduces the need for reinvention.
 1. Flexibility in modeling a manufacturing facility using pre-defined DTDL models.
 Traditionally what would become a DTDL model add/change followed by an update of the twin because of schema changes is now a simple twin update as the model is fixed.
 1. A powerful key concept of the AAS metamodel is that all relevant information is provided by submodels.
-Submodels can refer to other submodels.This enables a high degree of independence from the entire supply chain in building and operating digital twins.
+Submodels can refer to other submodels.
+This enables a high degree of independence from the entire supply chain in building and operating digital twins.

 ## Sample Scenario